Get 80% off your plan for your first 6 months.*

 Making the right choice for your business

-The good news is you don't have to be an accounting expert to get it right.
-Using smart accounting software makes it easy to manage your books on an accrual basis, automating much of the work.
-Xero, for example, can record income when you create an invoice and expenses when bills arrive, giving you real-time insights with less effort.
+You don't have to be an accounting expert to get it right.
+Accounting software makes it easy to manage your books on an accrual basis, automating much of the work.

 FAQs on cash versus accrual accounting